freebasic/fbfrog/readme.txt

-fbfrog -- a h2bi translator
+  fbfrog -- C-to-FreeBASIC header translator
+  Copyright (C) 2011  Daniel C. Klauer <daniel.c.klauer@web.de>

+  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+  You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Goal:

   The idea is to base the translation process not on parsing C into a tree, but rather on rearranging/translating tokens and the constructs they form.
   It can easily translate "int a;" to "as integer a", but it cannot that easily rearrange whole expressions if FB operators work differently than C ones.
   It can preserve whitespace, commentary and preprocessor directives, but it cannot translate constructs obscured by macros.

   The results look very much like the original.
 Anything it couldn't handle is marked with a TODO comment.

 Usage:

-First, compile it using fbc, for example:
+  Compile it:
 	fbc -m fbfrog *.bas

   Translating headers:
 	./fbfrog foo.h

-Automatically look for #includes in headers and recursively translate all f them that can be found:
+  Collect #includes and translate them too:
 	./fbfrog --follow start.h

-Combine everything into a single main header if possible:
+  Combine everything into as few output files as possible:
-(Merge in #included headers if not used anywhere else, concatenate toplevel headers that don't #include each other)
 	./fbfrog --follow --merge --concat *.h

-For options, see also:
+  See also:
 	./fbfrog --help

 Here's how it works:

   The core is a huge dynamic array of tokens.
-Each token holds this information:
+Each token consists of:
-  - token id (keyword? identifier? comma? eol? comment? space? etc.)
+   - Token id (keyword? identifier? comma? eol? comment? space? etc.)
-  - associated text (for identifiers, strings, numbers)
+   - Associated text (for identifiers, strings, numbers)
-  - construct id (mark; tells what language construct this token belongs to)
+   - Construct id (mark telling what construct this token belongs to)

-The token buffer is filled by a C lexer, which reads in the input .h files and inserts the corresponding tokens into the token buffer.

-At any time, the token buffer can be emitted into a file.
-That's as simple as going through all tokens and just writing them out, no matter what they are.

   The token buffer is accessed through functions that take an index (often called x) and return information on the token at that position.
 It works just like an array, so there is no "current position" or anything.
+  Since there are whitespace tokens present, the parser uses helper functions to skip over such noise via x = skip(x), instead of just doing x += 1.
-All tokens can be accessed at any time, which allows for easy look-ahead/back-tracking.
+  All tokens can be accessed at any time, which allows for easy look-ahead and back-tracking in the parsing code.

+  Translating a file is done in these steps:
+   1) Letting a C lexer read in the *.h file and insert the corresponding tokens into the token buffer.
-Parsing is the pass that goes through the token buffer to identify constructs, setting the token marks accordingly.
+   2) Parsing through the token buffer to identify constructs, setting the token marks accordingly.
 Unknown constructs are marked as unknown.
-Since there are whitespace tokens present, the parser uses helper functions to skip over such noise via x = skip(x), instead of just doing x += 1.

-Translation is the pass that goes through all tokens, looks at their construct marks and translates/rearranges constructs based on that.
+   3) Translating the file by going through all tokens again, and looking at their marks and inserting and deleting tokens as needed to convert the constructs to FB syntax.
+   4) Emitting all tokens into a file, the output *.bi.

+  Parsing and translating in two separate steps has the advantages of:
+   - Being able to do trial-and-error parsing: Check whether something is a function declaration, if it's not -- give up and try something else, no harm done.
+   - Not having to store AST-like information as the result of parsing;
+     when needed, the translator can just do some parsing itself.
+   - Being easily able to identify and handle EOLs inside constructs, allowing them to be be made "FB-compatible" by inserting the "_" line continuation character (or just deleting them).
+   - Being able to do preparses (whole parsing pass, but at least without the translation pass) to collect information on #includes and #defines.

-For example, to translate a field declaration such as "int a;":
+  For example, here is (basically) how a field declaration such as "int a;" would be translated:
    - The fielddecl translator would remove the "int" token,
    - and insert "as integer" instead.
    - Then it would skip over the identifier "a", since there is no change required to translate it,
    - and finally it would remove the ";",
-  - resulting in "as integer a"
+   - resulting in "as integer a".

-Parsing and translating in two separate steps has the advantages of:
-  - being able to do trial-and-error parsing: Check whether something is a function declaration, if it's not -- give up and try something else, no harm done.
+  The idea behind the --follow, --concat and --merge options is to ease the translation of multiple headers at once.
-  - not having to store AST-like information as the result of parsing;
+   - Following refers to the translation of files found referenced via
-    when needed, the translator can just do some parsing itself.
-  - being easily able to identify and handle EOLs inside constructs, allowing them to be be made "FB-compatible" by inserting the "_" line continuation character (or just deleting them).
-  - being able to do preparses to collect information on #includes and #defines.
+     #include directives in other files.
+   - Merging is the resolving of #includes, i.e. the inclusion of the
+     #included file in place of the #include directive.
+A file can only be
+     merged in like this if it is not #included anywhere else, otherwise the content would be duplicated, and that is usually not nice...
+   - Concatenation is supposed to be used when headers belong together and just should be appended into a bigger file, as a last resort, if they cannot be combined by merging.

+  To handle the #include dependencies, the fbfrog frontend keeps a list of (*.h) files that is filled with files from the command line and those found during an #include-collection preparse, with an #include reference count for each file.

+  The preparse is not only used to collect #includes, but also to gather some information on #defines.
+Currently it just collects any #defines that contain something like __stdcall or __declspec(dllexport) or are empty, and the procedure declaration uses that information to allow and translate such defines in front of procedure declarations.
+Enabling --follow allows more
+  #defines to be found, which can help.
+And sure enough you can just add any
+  #define FOO to the top of the headers to translate, to let the preparse find
+  them and help out the translation.

+Source module overview:

+  emit.bas           Function to write out the current token buffer into a file

+  fbfrog.bas         Main module: Command line handling, header file list,
+                     parsing/translation driver

+  frog.bas           Toplevel parsing/translator functions (main loops),
+                     parsing helper functions, post-translation fixup passes,
+                     #define/#include parsing/merging

+  frog-struct.bas    Compound block parsing (enum/struct/union blocks,
+                     and the special case extern block)

+  frog-decl.bas      All sorts of declaration parsing: variables, fields,
+                     enum constants, procedures, parameters, typedefs,
+                     everything with procedure pointers too

+  hash.bas           Generic hash table (no deletions)

+  lex.bas            C lexer, exports only a function to insert a file at a
+                     specific position in the token buffer

+  list.bas           Generic linked list

+  misc.bas           Helper functions: error handling (i.e. print "oops" and
+                     end 1, hah), path/file name transformations

+  storage.bas        Global token text buffer, allowing tokens to re-use text
+                     across multiple parses, and avoiding the need to allocate() and deallocate() the text on every token insert/delete.

+  tk.bas             Token buffer (implemented as a gap buffer),
+                     accessor functions

 To do: